On-Page Navigation Links

 Be willing to invest in yourself. – Ditch the freebie-mindset.

-You cannot escape the fact that success requires your time as well as your monetary investment.
+Develop the correct mindset: You cannot escape the fact that success requires nearly all of your time as well as your monetary investment.
 Don’t ever think you ‘know enough’ or that you’re ‘big enough’. – Even if you are right at the top; if you start thinking like that you’ll begin to plummet from the heights in no time.

 You should never require acceptance and approval from everyone. – In fact you don’t need anyone’s approval.

 I assume that you’re a risk-taker – just like other successful people, and not everyone else will agree with your mindset.
-Remember that it is their problem rather than yours. – They think small and inside-the-box; whereas you think big and outside-the-box as well as inside it.
+Remember that it is their problem that they are in some way offended or perplexed by your successful attitude. – It is not your problem. – They think small and inside-the-box; whereas you think big and outside-the-box as well as inside it.
 Be willing to step outside of your comfort zone on a regular basis.

 A successful person masters the art of never expecting to be given anything on a plate, but always appreciates help and support when it is offered.